trustoverip/spec-up-t-website/docs/administrative-and-maintenance-tasks/updating.md

 ## Introduction

-Updating Spec-Up-T involves two key processes:

-1. Updating **your own installation**, which you initially set up using the Spec-Up-T installer.
-2. Updating the **Spec-Up-T npm package** to ensure you have the latest features and fixes.

-This guide provides step-by-step instructions to update your installation.
+This guide provides step-by-step instructions to update your **Spec-Up-T** installation.

 ## Prerequisites